The Cruel Sea (1953 film): Plot

 Despite these initial disadvantages, the ship's company gains hard experience and becomes an effective fighting unit.
 At first their worst enemy is the weather, since German submarines lack the range to attack shipping far into the Atlantic.
 With the Fall of France, French ports become available to the Germans and U-boats can attack convoys anywhere in the Atlantic – making bad weather the convoys' greatest advantage.
 Germany is joined in the war by Italy, while the Spanish dictator Franco allows Axis U-boats to use Spanish harbours.

 The first lieutenant is put ashore due to illness, the junior officers mature and the ship crosses the Atlantic many times escorting convoys, often in brutal weather.
 They witness the sinking of many merchant vessels they are charged with protecting and the tragic deaths of merchant navy crewmen.
 A key scene involves Ericson's decision to carry out a depth charge attack even though the blast will kill merchant seamen floating in the water.
-After close to three years of service, including one U-boat sunk, Compass Rose is herself torpedoed and her crew forced to abandon ship.
+After close to three years of service, including one U-boat sunk, Compass Rose is torpedoed and her crew forced to abandon ship.
 Most of the crew are lost.
-Taking to a couple of liferafts, Ericson survives this ordeal along with his first lieutenant, Lockhart (Donald Sinden), and with the few crew left (including Ferraby) they are picked up the next day.
+Taking to a couple of liferafts, Ericson survives this ordeal along with his first lieutenant, Lockhart, and with the few crew left (including Ferraby) they are picked up the next day.